zennoise/zennoise.github.io/index.md

 ## Zen noise

-A browser extension for relaxing with nice background sounds (rain and thunder, birds, cafe).
+In the modern world it is very difficult to relax.
+This extension creates a pleasant background noise (rain and thunder, birds, cafe) for work or relaxation.

 ## Get web-browser extension